AdobeDocs/commerce-learn.en/help/capabilities/quality-patch-tool.md

 ---
 # What to expect from watching this video

+Learn how to triage an issue, then use some basic techniques to find a quality patch to apply a fix.

 ## Who is this video for?

 * Developers learning how to find issues and leverage this tool for applying GIT patches for known issues